zurfarosa/Dutch/RULES.md

 ![Dutch logo](icons/logo.png)
+By **Richard Hoile**
 # Intro

-A card game for 2 players, ages 10 and up.
-Playing time: 20 minutes.
-By Richard Hoile.
+- A card game for 2 players
+- Ages 10 and up
+- Playing time: 20 minutes

 Players compete to build the most valuable deck by buying cards from a Dutch auction, where the cost of cards is constantly dropping.
 But which cards to buy?
-Those richest victory points will not on their own allow you to outbid your opponent or activate the powers essential for building the finest deck.
+The cards richest in victory points will not on their own allow you to outbid your opponent, or activate the powers needed to build the finest deck.

 # Objective